libasoles/vue-js-snakes-mutiplayer/README.md

 - state is immutable, and handled by Game instance only
 - only Game instance interacts with clients
 - there's a game loop, that notifies players their positions
+- dependency injection have default values.
+Mostly, DI is there to make tests easier.

 ## How to run?